paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] **_\(from private key\)_**

 ^
-...we will need to generate a Bitcoin public key from that private key...
+...and we will then need to generate a Bitcoin public key from that private key...

 ---